Characteristic features, ecology and natural history:

 Highlands and mountains

-Apart from specific mountain plants one can differentiate species of the highlands that can be found on mountains but are more common on rather flat highlands where vegetation develops along rivers, ponds or sheltered places.
-One of the prettiest species of the highlands is the Red-tipped lousewort (Pedicularis flammea - Tröllastakkur) Red-tipped lousewort (Pedicularis flammea - Tröllastakkur) .
-In the rough highlands one can also find the Slender snow saxifrage (Saxifraga tenuis - Dvergsteinbrjótur) Slender snow saxifrage (Saxifraga tenuis - Dvergsteinbrjótur) , the Northern sandwort (Minuartia biflora - Fjallanóra) Northern sandwort (Minuartia biflora - Fjallanóra) and the Wavy meadow-grass (Poa flexuosa - Lotsveifgras) Wavy meadow-grass (Poa flexuosa - Lotsveifgras) .
+Apart from specific mountain plants, one can also distinguish highland species that can be found in mountains but are more common in relatively flat highland areas where vegetation develops along rivers, ponds, or sheltered places.
+One of the prettiest highland species is the Red-tipped lousewort (Pedicularis flammea - Tröllastakkur) Red-tipped lousewort (Pedicularis flammea - Tröllastakkur) .
+In the rugged highlands one can also find the Slender snow saxifrage (Saxifraga tenuis - Dvergsteinbrjótur) Slender snow saxifrage (Saxifraga tenuis - Dvergsteinbrjótur) , the Northern sandwort (Minuartia biflora - Fjallanóra) Northern sandwort (Minuartia biflora - Fjallanóra) and the Wavy meadow-grass (Poa flexuosa - Lotsveifgras) Wavy meadow-grass (Poa flexuosa - Lotsveifgras) .

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages